charliecalvert/CloudNotes/javascript-guide/SendMeToElvenware.md

 -   CSS let's you define how the content should appear
 -   JavaScript allows you to perform actions that animate the content.

-Hello World in the Browser {#helloWorldInTheBrowser}
+Hello World in the Browser
 --------------------------

 JavaScript can be written as a standalone script that runs from the